-3.1.3 BMP C102: Buffer Zones
+BMP C102: Buffer Zones

-To provide a living filter to reduce soil erosion and runoff velocities.
+Creation or preservation of an undisturbed area or strip of natural vegetation to provide a living filter to reduce soil erosion and runoff velocities.

 Natural buffer zones are used along streams, wetlands, and other bodies of water that need protection from erosion and sedimentation.
 Vegetative buffer zones can protect natural swales and can be incorporated into natural landscaping.